DivitGitHub/Build_it_Bigger/README.md

 Particularly, factoring functionality into libraries and creating product flavors allow for much bigger projects with minimal added complexity.

-## What Will I Learn?
+## What I've learnt

-You will learn the role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.
-You'll learn to:
+I learnt the role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.
+I've also learnt to:

 * Add free and paid flavors to an app, and set up your build to share code between them
 * Factor reusable functionality into a Java library